Spc-Marcus/M2-IDM-PROJET/README.md

 ### Ecore modeling

-Within your Eclipse RCP that includes EMF, Xtext and Xtend (e.g., [Eclipse DSL](https://www.eclipse.org/downloads/packages/release/2023-09/r/eclipse-ide-java-and-dsl-developers) with the added [Ecore tools](https://projects.eclipse.org/projects/modeling.emft.ecoretools) which you can install with _Help_ -> _Eclipse Marketplace..._ -> search for `ecoretools`), create an _Ecore Modeling Project_.
+Within your Eclipse RCP that includes EMF, Xtext and Xtend (e.g., [Eclipse DSL](https://www.eclipse.org/downloads/packages/release/2024-12/r/eclipse-ide-java-and-dsl-developers) with the added [Ecore tools](https://projects.eclipse.org/projects/modeling.emft.ecoretools) which you can install with _Help_ -> _Eclipse Marketplace..._ -> search for `ecoretools`), create an _Ecore Modeling Project_.
 Then you can start modeling your domain as an object-oriented metamodel, which should represent the different concepts of your language and how they are related.

 You may validate your metamodel by right-clicking on your ecore model and then clicking on _Validate_.

-When this is done, you can generate the Java-based implementation of your domain model by opening the associated `genmodel` file, right-clicking on the root element and _Generate all_
+When this is done, you can generate the Java-based implementation of your domain model by opening the associated `genmodel` file, right-clicking on the root element and _Generate all_.
+This is not mandatory to continue the lab.

 You may assess the expressivity of your metamodel (*i.e.*, check if it captures your domain well, in your case meaning it supports the modeling of the proposed example) by opening the Ecore metamodel, right-click on the concept of the root element of your expected model, and choose _Create dynamic instance_.
 Then you can create a model in a tree-based editor, and ensure your metamodel supports the expected model structure.